Lectionary Resource for Catholics: word-sunday.com

 The Call of Isaiah

-Last week we investigated Jeremiah's prophetic call; today, we study Isaiah's call.
+In the study for the Fourth Sunday in Ordinary Time (C), we investigated Jeremiah's prophetic call; today, we study Isaiah's call.
 Isaiah lived 150 years before Jeremiah.
 He was born into an aristocratic family who advised the King.
 He prophesied during the Assyrian advance on Jerusalem in 705 B.C.
-Indeed, much of his life as a court prophet (advisor to the king) was spent trying to keep Judah independent from Assyria to the north and Egypt to the south.
+Indeed, much of his life as a court prophet (adviser to the king) was spent trying to keep Judah independent from Assyria to the north and Egypt to the south.

 Unlike any other prophet, Isaiah receives his prophetic call in a vision during Temple worship.
 Jews believed that God "dwelled" on earth (i.e., the place they knew God was present) in the Temple.
 They also believed that the Temple itself was a mirrored image of God's heavenly court.
 In Isaiah's vision, the Temple does indeed become God's Holy court.